deskvillage/dannychadburn.github.io/copy-right-now.md

 ### Money back guarentee

 There may be the very rare occassion where what I provide doesn't exactly hit the nail on the head.
 Never matter.
 So long as you have a legit reason for not liking my efforts and you're not planning on using them, I'll happily arrange a refund.

+> If you have a bit more flex in your deadlines, check out my [headline copywriting](/headline-copywriting) service.